 LASIK entered the ophthalmology field in the ’90s and, since then, has become the number one refractive surgery in the United States.
-With more precise technology, LASIK surgeons in Los Angeles can treat a broader range of prescriptions and vision problems.
+With more precise technology, LASIK surgeons like Doctor Moosa can treat a broader range of prescriptions and vision problems.
 The American Refractive Surgery Council finds that LASIK has generated a 96% satisfaction rate among patients, which beats all other elective procedures.

 One of the misconceptions that people have about LASIK is that it is only good for nearsighted patients.
 While this may have been true when it gained FDA approval in 1995, the procedure has gone through many advancements since then.
 Now, LASIK eye surgery is used for myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.

 Another common assumption that people make about LASIK eye surgery is that their prescription is too strong or too complicated to be treated.
 The simple fact is that you will never know until you ask.
-The best way to find out if your vision can be corrected through laser eye surgery is to visit a LASIK eye center in Los Angeles and get a consultation from a professional.
+The best way to find out if your vision can be corrected through laser eye surgery is to visit a LASIK eye center in Los Angeles such as Excel Laser Vision Institute and get a consultation from a professional.
 Once you receive a full eye examination, your LASIK surgeon will have a better idea of whether or not you would benefit from the procedure.